 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 The Company holds its cash and cash equivalents on deposit with financial institutions in the U.S. insured by the Federal Deposit Insurance Corporation.
-At March 31, 2019, the Company had no amounts in bank balances that were in excess of the insured limits.
+At September 30, 2019, the Company had approximately \$280,000 in bank balances that were in excess of the insured limits.

-Information with respect to customers that accounted for sales in excess of 10% of total sales in the three-month periods ended March 31, 2019 and 2018 is as follows:
+No customer accounted for sales in excess of 10% of total sales in any of the nine-month or three-month periods ended September 30, 2019 or 2018.